A Visitor's Guide to Zion's Kolob Canyons

-Utah’s five national parks are home to some of the state’s most incredible scenery: think Island in the Sky District in Canyonlands, or iconic Delicate Arch — featured on Utah license plates — in Arches National Park.
+Utah’s Mighty Five national parks are home to some of the state’s most incredible scenery: think Island in the Sky District in Canyonlands, or iconic Delicate Arch — featured on Utah license plates — in Arches National Park.
 It’s no wonder visitors from all over the world flock to these beautiful places for vacation.
-In a way, part of the experience of the Riverside Walk to the Narrows is counting the many different languages you'll hear on the hike — the experience of awe is a universal human emotion here.
+In a way, part of the experience of the Riverside Walk to The Narrows is counting the many different languages you'll hear on the hike — the experience of awe is a universal human emotion here.
 But sometimes it’s nice to enjoy America’s Best Idea in solitude.
 Utah’s got you covered there, too.
 For travelers in the Cedar City area (approximately 45 minutes north of St. George and the S.R.
 9 junction to Zion Canyon) look no further than the Kolob Canyons corridor of Zion National Park.
 It requires some extra effort to explore Kolob Canyons, but it is well worth it.

 There are no services at the Kolob Canyons Visitor Center, so Cedar City, 20 miles north of the entrance at the edge of the Mojave Desert, is the best place to start a trip.
 Cedar City is home to a handful of lodging options, grocery stores and outdoor gear retailers.

 Visitors will need to stop at the visitor center to pay the Zion National Park entrance fee.
 The Kolob Canyons Visitor Center, open daily, has a small bookstore, some interpretive exhibits and an information desk, where a helpful ranger is stationed to answer questions and issue permits.
 The NPS website also regularly updates flow levels and the condition of various water sources in the park, so to avoid the danger of dehydration, be sure to check whether your intended source is flowing before heading into the desert, especially for a multi-day trip.